launchdarkly/terraform-provider-launchdarkly/website/docs/r/custom_role.html.markdown

 ## Argument Reference

-The following arguments are supported:

-- `key` - (Required) The unique key that will be used to reference the custom role.
+- `key` - (Required) The unique key that references the custom role.

 - `name` - (Required) The human-readable name for the custom role.

 - `description` - (Optional) The description of the custom role.

 - `policy` - (Required) The custom role policy block.
-Custom role policies are documented below.
+To learn more, read [Policies in custom roles](https://docs.launchdarkly.com/docs/policies-in-custom-roles).

-Custom role `policy` blocks are composed as follows:
+Custom role `policy` blocks are composed of the following arguments:

 - `effect` - (Required) - Either `allow` or `deny`.
 This argument defines whether the statement allows or denies access to the named resources and actions.